YouTube video link on this topic is shared below:

 2. Prior meeting of minds in furtherance of Common Intention:

-The most important ingredient is a prior meeting of mind of all person involved in the act committed.
+The most important ingredient is a prior meeting of mind of all persons involved in the act committed.
 It is essential that the act done by several persons should be in furtherance of the common intention of all the persons involved.
-It may be happened even at a single moment or during the commission of an offence.
-If it is proved that what the several accused did are clearly individual acts ‘done of their own accord rather than act done in furtherance of a prior meeting/pre-arranged plan or arrangement, the liability of each accused can be in respect of his own individual act and not under S. 34 I.P.C.
-To constitution common intention it is very necessary that the intention of each one of them be known to rest of them and shared by them.
+It may happen even at a single moment or during the commission of an offence.
+If it is proved that what the several accused did are clearly individual acts ‘done of their own accord rather than acts done in furtherance of a prior meeting/pre-arranged plan or arrangement, the liability of each accused can be in respect of his own individual act and not under S. 3 (5) NBS To constitution common intention it is very necessary that the intention of each one of them be known to rest of them and shared by them.

 3. Offence by several persons:

 The criminal act must be done by several persons.
 Common intention is the prearranged plan of several persons.
-The S.34 is only applied when the accused is more than one.
+The S.3 (5) is only applied when the accused is more than one.

 4. Principle of joint liability: